Ensuring Your Child Is Provided for Following a Divorce

 Child support payments are designed to benefit the child, whether you are the custodial or noncustodial parent.
 The amount of support is calculated using specific guidelines that primarily consider the income of the noncustodial parent, who is responsible for making the payments.

 Attorney Lacey N. Richmond has nearly 10 years of experience helping families work toward child support orders that provide for their child while also protecting their financial health.
 We offer guidance and personalized legal strategies to families in Brazoria, Galveston, Harris, and the surrounding counties.
 We also provide representation in child support cases throughout the State of Texas.
-To learn more about how we can assist you, call us to schedule a free consultation.

-How Much Will You Pay In Child Support?
+How Much Will You Pay in Child Support?

 In Texas, the process of calculating child support payments is governed by state guidelines intended to create a fair and consistent financial support system for children.
 This section highlights the primary factors that influence the determination of child support amounts, the tools available to estimate payments, specific considerations for special needs children, and how having obligations to multiple families affects these calculations.